 How can I find out which students USIs have failed to pass validation in onCourse?

-In the contact advanced search options, you can search for USI status = not verified.
 You can then work through the list of returned to results to check the error messages, contact the students and make the appropriate changes.
 As you change the data, the verification process will run again.

 How can I find out which students need USIs but don't have one recorded in onCourse?

-In this new window of students, use the advanced find to search for USI status = not set.
-Once you have this list of students, you can then manually follow them up with phone calls or find their enrolments to send them the USI reminder email.
+You can then manually follow them up with phone calls or find their enrolments to send them the USI reminder email.

-To send the reminder email, select all the students and use the cogwheel to find related enrolments.
+To send the reminder email, select all the students and use the find related icon to find related enrolments.
 When the enrolment window opens, check the filter options 'current active' and 'completed active' to remove any cancelled or failed enrolments from the list.
 Then highlight all the enrolments and from the cog wheel choose the option 'send emails from template' and select the template called 'USI reminder email'.

 What happens when merging contacts with USIs?